arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 **1. Download the Arduino Lab for MicroPython**

-This editor will acts as your development environment, and it is here you will write your code as well as load it to your board.
+This editor will act as your development environment, and it is here you will write your code as well as upload it to your board.

 First, [download the app here](https://labs.arduino.cc/en/labs/micropython).
 It will be downloaded as a `.zip` archive.
 Extract the files into a folder on your computer, and launch the `.exe` to start up the code editor.